 Performing With Fear of Being Fired

 Personalities must be bold.
-They have to have an opinion.
+They have to have perspective.
 A point of view.
 And that may not make everyone happy.